wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 compute the extra number of cycles incurred by taking the difference between `startCycle` and `origStartCycle + gapCycle`, where `gapCycle` is the skew between the zll clock and the core's `curCycle` as we have discussed at the beginning of this article.
 Besides, a timing core event also incurs a delay between the two events before and after it.
 This feature is used to model the static time period between two memory accesses.
+The event itself does not incur any extra delay, though.

 Note that whenever we need to specify a bound phase time point that will be possibly referred to in a later phase, we should either use the zll clock to represent the time point, or adjust the value after each weave phase as `curCycle` is adjusted.